eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ### Example `proc_grps.json`:

-The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
+The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter and values for two external functions for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

 The `SYS1.MACLIB` data set is accessed via an FTP client and required members are downloaded.